Reviews

 Reviewed by Leigh Kimmel

-Several of these malcontents arrive to pay a social visit to Ilisidi at the Bu-Javid, the great fortress-complex that serves as seat of government for the Western Association.
+As everyone is trying to pull together some kind of normalcy amidst the chaos, several of these malcontents arrive to pay a social visit to Ilisidi at the Bu-javid.
 All the proper forms are observed, but in such a way as to border on the rude.
-And Ilisidi, who has built her life upon being very kabiu, very proper, simultaneously recognizes the insult and knows that she cannot respond to it without breaching the bounds of etiquette in turn.
+Instead of hinting, they And Ilisidi, who has built her life upon being very kabiu, very proper, simultaneously recognizes the insult and knows that she cannot respond to it without breaching the bounds of etiquette in turn.

 But it is not only the enemies of the East who are discontented with the end of hostilities.
 Tabini's own son Cajeiri finds the return to normalcy stifling after nearly two years of nonstop adventure.
 Worse, he longs for the humans with whom he made an acquaintance while aboard the starship, an arrangement that is now being regarded as most unfortunate, since it may well indicate problem with his normal social development as an ateva, even to the point of not being able to form the normal associations of his species.